minio/docs/source/administration/object-management/transition-objects-to-azure.rst

    * - :mc-cmd:`CONTAINER <mc ilm tier add --bucket>`
      - The name of the container on the :abbr:`Azure (Microsoft Azure)` storage backend to which MinIO transitions objects.

+   * - :mc-cmd:`ENDPOINT <mc ilm tier add --endpoint>`
+     - (Optional) The full URL of the Azure blob storage backend to which MinIO transitions objects.
+Defaults to ``https://ACCOUNT.blob.core.windows.net`` if not specified.

    * - :mc-cmd:`PREFIX <mc ilm tier add --prefix>`
      - The optional container prefix within which MinIO transitions objects.